 With a Firebrand Apprenticeship, you join a fantastic company and get intense bursts of accelerated training throughout the programme with courses from IT vendors like Microsoft, Oracle, Cisco and CompTIA.

-As Firebrand are on the Register of Approved Training Providers, it means that we provide training to a higher standard, utilising professional course content to stretch your knowledge, our programme is built with the employer, making your training tailored to help your progress within your working environment and support with your project creation.
+As Firebrand are on the Register of Approved Training Providers, it means that we provide training to a higher, regulated standard, utilising professional course content to stretch your knowledge, our programme is built with the employer, making your training tailored to help your progress within your working environment and support with your project creation.

 When you complete your Firebrand apprenticeship, you'll gain a nationally-recognised level 3 or level 4 qualification depending on the programme that you've completed.
-During the programme, you'll receive an exam voucher to allow you to sit one of the relevant professional vendor certifications to your apprenticeship, which can include providers such as Microsoft, Cisco, Oracle or CompTIA to help you to build your professional portfolio.
+During the programme, you may receive an exam voucher to allow you to sit one of the relevant professional vendor certifications to your apprenticeship, which can include providers such as Microsoft, Cisco, Oracle or CompTIA to help you to build your professional portfolio.

 You'll also be assessed by Firebrand against Ofqual-regulated knowledge modules to support your apprenticeship evidence.
 Your employer may want to purchase additional exam vouchers so you can achieve more vendor certificates when you've gained relevant work experience.